VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 If you defined some prometheus prefix, you should use it when you define flag `--remote-read-src-addr=http://127.0.0.1:9009/{prometheus_http_prefix}`.
 By default, Cortex uses the `prometheus` path prefix, so you should define the flag `--remote-read-src-addr=http://127.0.0.1:9009/prometheus`.

-It is important to know that Cortex doesn't support the `STREAMED_XOR_CHUNKS` mode.
+It is important to know that Cortex doesn't support the stream mode.
 When you run Cortex, it exposes a port to serve HTTP on `9009 by default`.

 The importing process example for the local installation of Cortex